Bureau of Navigation (United States Navy): Reorganization and acquisition of personnel functions, 1889

 The Bureau of Navigation permanently acquired personnel responsibilities in the late 1880s, as part of a Navy Department reorganization.
 The Bureau exchanged functions with the Bureau of Equipment and Recruiting on June 30, 1889, becoming responsible for enlisted personnel matters.
 The Bureau of Equipment and Recruiting (later renamed the Bureau of Equipment) acquired responsibility for the Naval Observatory, the Nautical Almanac Office and several other equipment-related offices.
 Responsibility for the Hydrographic Office was acquired from the Bureau of Navigation nine years, later on May 9, 1898.

 The Hydrographic Office and the Naval Observatory (which had taken over the Nautical Almanac Office) returned to the Bureau of Navigation in July 1910.
 This followed an act of Congress of June 24, 1910, which dispersed the functions of the Bureau of Equipment.

 On November 18, 1909, the Bureau of Navigation became part of the Navy Department's newly established Division of Personnel.
 Status as an autonomous bureau was regained when the Division of Personnel was abolished on April 25, 1913.

 Becoming the Bureau of Naval Personnel, 1942

 The shift in focus from navigation to personnel management, brought a change in name during World War II.
 In 1942, the Bureau of Navigation was redesignated the Bureau of Naval Personnel (BuPers), under which name it still exists today.
 The Hydrographic Office and the Naval Observatory were transferred to the Office of the Chief of Naval Operations.

+Commanders

+The following were the Commanders of the Bureau until the role was replaced by that of the Chief of Naval Personnel.